 In fact, she was right.
 After coaching, people reported increased levels of life satisfaction across in board, in 14 distinct areas, from financial success and engagement at work to personal freedom and intimate relationships.

-The data, taken all together, tells a consistent story: There is clear evidence that Core Energy Coaching fulfills the promises it makes, and sets people up for success in life and in work.
+The data, taken all together, tells a consistent story: There is clear evidence that Core Energy Coaching fulfills the promises it makes, and sets people up for realizing more success in life and in work.

 You can read full research paper here.